 - With mashed veggies & gravy.
 Potatoes, cauliflower, whatever you prefer.
 Mashed veggies with some delicious butter and salt make for the perfect hearty companion to a rotisserie chicken.
 I love this super easy and quick gravy recipe from Recipe Tin Eats using stock cubes that requires no drippings.

-- On a salad.
+- In a salad.
 Whether you make your own salad with all your favourite toppings or buy a bag salad from the store, rotisserie chicken is an amazing protein option.
+Try this easy chicken salad.

 - In a soup.
 Soup can be a great way to get a quick and healthy meal on the table, prepare to have leftovers, and use up some extra veggies and ingredients lying around – including a rotisserie chicken.
 Bonus: make your own bone broth with the carcass.